wega16/Age-calculateer/README.md

 #This is a age calculator
--the program can calculat age by months,weeks,days,hours,second.
+##the program can calculat age by months,weeks,days,hours,second.